 - Metrorail improvements

-- Transportation systems management
+- Transportation systems management upgrades

 - Roadway improvements on parallel routes

-- Benefit toll paying users of I-66 inside the Beltway
+- Benefit users of I-66

 - Move more people through the corridor

-- Be implemented within 5 years
+- Can be implemented within 5 years

 NVTC will issue grants to and coordinate with agencies to ensure the efficient delivery of selected projects.
-NVTC will also monitor the effectiveness of projects and report to VDOT.
+NVTC also will monitor the effectiveness of projects and report to VDOT.